It’s easy to separate recycling and keep it out of landfill when you know exactly what waste should go into each of your colour-coded bins.

-All plastic, metal and carton containers, glass bottles and jars from the kitchen, bathroom and laundry, plastic meat trays, Tetra Paks, liquid board containers and fruit punnets, even without recycling symbols.
+All containers (plastic, metal and carton) glass bottles and jars from the kitchen, bathroom and laundry, meat trays (no styrofoam), Tetra Paks, liquid board containers and fruit punnets, even without recycling symbols.
 Lids can be recycled if they are plastic, steel or aluminium.
 Keep them screwed onto the top of the container so they don’t get lost in the recycling process.

 Aerosol cans can be safely recycled if they are completely empty and intact.
 No need to remove the plastic spray nozzle.
 If not empty they can be disposed of at the next Chemical CleanOut.